wrenby/blist-hugo-theme/README.md

 ### Customize Ascent Color

-Use `[params.ascentColor]` to change the default `pink` color to any supported color from the [list of default colors](https://tailwindcss.com/docs/customizing-colors) from Tailwind CSS.
+Use `[params.accentColor]` to change the default `pink` color to any supported color from the [list of default colors](https://tailwindcss.com/docs/customizing-colors) from Tailwind CSS.

 Some example values: bg-blue-200, bg-yellow-300